Check out Part Two of my doszły interview here. Enjoy!

 There is a huge distance between teachers and students in the USA.

 I started to teach here straight after university graduation.
 Some of my high school students were only 2-3 years younger than me, and I could run into them in the pub.
 One boy from another high school invited me to his senior prom.
 Students wanted to visit me at home.
 They invited me home for dinner.
 Or their parents insisted they invite me.
 However, that had a lot to do with me being young and foreign.
-But now I have just remembered some juicy gossip – our school’s principal (when he was a new teacher) hooked up with a student, got her pregnant, and then married her…and still worked at our school.
+But now I just remembered some juicy gossip – our school’s principal (when he was a new teacher) hooked up with a student, got her pregnant, and then married her…and still worked at our school.
 Could you imagine such a thing in the USA?

 5 Comments